V01dDweller/dotfiles/ansible_best_practices.md

 * Playbooks should be self-contained and portable, easily checked out and run, where appropriate, by any developer, tester or DevOps team member
 * As much as practicable, ansible roles should be generic and reusable
-* All binaries and artifacts should be pulled from either a Syniverse artifactory or native repository.
+* All binaries and artifacts should be pulled from either an artifactory or native repository.

 **Note** As a temporary stop-gap, symlinks to directories outside the playbook, e.g. /software, may be used as long as the link, and not the artifact, is